20 Best Indoor Activities for a Rainy Day in Cape Town

 3. Go for afternoon tea at the Mount Nelson Hotel

-The Mount Nelson is one of Cape Town’s most iconic hotels and so many famous people have stayed here, from Winston Churchill to my personal hero, Jon Bon Jovi.
-Stays here are pretty pricey, but thankfully their afternoon tea is much more accessible, and it’s also one of the best rainy day activities that I can think of!
+The Mount Nelson is one of Cape Town’s most iconic hotels.
+Tons of famous people have stayed here, from Winston Churchill to my personal hero, Jon Bon Jovi.

-I mean, personally I don’t really want to sit inside and drink tea on a hot day when I could be at the beach, but when it’s raining outside, it’s a whole different story!
 For R550, you get the fanciest finger sandwiches I’ve ever seen (seriously, what IS pen-ashed ciabatta?!), a welcome glass of bubbly, and lots of petit fours and specialty teas and coffees.

 And if you do fancy taking things up a notch, there’s the option to add champagne or MCC (which is South Africa’s equivalent, and just as good in my opinion).
-I would recommend going for the L’Ormarins Brut for R550 per bottle, because it’s my favourite MCC ever!

 4. Go shopping at the Waterfront